-Beer by the glass is available to enjoy outdoors.
-To Go Growlers are also available.
+STATE LAW PROHIBITS OUTSIDE ALCOHOL.
+Beer by the glass is available to enjoy onsite and growlers are available to go.

-5.5% ABV – An old Belgian style, this is a moderately dry and crisp easy-drinker.
-This yeast-driven beer features prevalent, yet not overwhelming fruity esters reminiscent of pear and mellow clove-like phenols.
+5.5% ABV – An old Belgian style, this is a dry, crisp easy-drinker.
+This yeast-driven beer features prevalent, yet not overwhelming, fruity esters reminiscent of pear and mellow clove-like phenols.

-7.1% ABV - Our original unfiltered Belgian-style Saison (formerly Batch 1 Saison) brewed with Hallertauer Mittlefruh hops.
-Using only malt, hops, yeast and water, it has hints of clove and spice and lots of fruity esters.
+7.1% ABV – Unfiltered Belgian-style Saison brewed with Hallertauer Mittlefruh hops.
+Brewed using only malt, hops, yeast and water, it has hints of clove and spice and lots of fruity esters.

-6.8% ABV – Our tribute to the banjo legend Earl Scruggs.
+6.7% ABV – Our tribute to the banjo legend, Earl Scruggs.
 A hazy, juicy IPA focused on hop flavor, not bitterness.
-Heavily dry hopped with Mosaic and El Dorado hops, think loads of tropical fruit with subtler notes of stone fruit, pine and citrus.
+Heavily dry-hopped with Mosaic and El Dorado hops.
+Think loads of tropical fruit with subtler notes of stone fruit, pine, and citrus.

 We proudly offer a selection from Adam Puchta Winery, located in Hermann, MO.
 They are the oldest continuously owned family winery in the country and continue to impress us with their dedication to quality.